High School and Middle School Educators

 View the links on the right to learn how to get started.

 It’s not too early for middle school students to start thinking about their future careers and learn how apprenticeship can serve as a foundation for jumpstarting their careers.
 The U.S. Department of Labor has collaborated with Scholastic to develop materials to introduce middle school students, parents, and teachers to future careers and apprenticeships.

-- Student magazine featuring profiles of youth apprentices
+- NEW!
+Student magazine featuring profiles of youth apprentices

-- Teacher guide with research and interview activities
+- NEW!
+Teacher guide with research and interview activities

 - Family take-home sheet with career conversation starters